tannerbohn/tannerbohn.github.io/linksaver.markdown

 - found that mammal infants who keep their mother on their left are better able to keep track of her and hence increase their chance of survival

 - However, if a threat emerges, the roles often reverse, Ingram says.
-Infants keep their mother on their left in normal situations such as moving forward or suckling, she says.
-But when faced with stressful situations such as when fleeing, mothers prefer their infant on their left side so they can better monitor them.
+“Infants keep their mother on their left in normal situations such as moving forward or suckling,” she says.
+“But when faced with stressful situations such as when fleeing, mothers prefer their infant on their left side so they can better monitor them.”

 ___